giantswarm/rfc/releases-implementation/README.md

 We also missed a versioning scheme where it’s clear what we promise and what you can expect in a patch, minor or major release upgrade, which, although not strictly defined, it was mostly clear for releases of the vintage product.
 And equally important, we lack a mechanism to enforce this behaviour.

 ### 3.2.
-Creating and maintaining multiple major releases
+Creating and maintaining multiple releases

 Our product is being developed for multiple providers, where we currently support 5 of them - AWS (CAPA), EKS (CAPA), Azure (CAPZ), vSphere (CAPV), VMware Cloud Director (CAPVCD).
 Hopefully we will work with more providers soon (e.g. GCP/GKE).

 We also need to support multiple major versions across those providers.
 Most of managed Kubernetes products support all community-supported Kubernetes versions, meaning the latest 3 minor versions.
 In our case that would mean 3 major versions, and that is per provider.

 Assuming we would like to support at least 2 major versions per provider, and that we work with 5 providers, we would regularly support 10 major versions across all providers.
 With 6 providers and 3 latest major releases, this number grows to 18 major releases across all providers.

+Additionally, it might be possible that for every major release, we would support more than 1 minor in some cases (e.g. last 2).
+Therefore, when there is a new patch version of some app (e.g. a security fix), we can easily be in a situation where we have to create a double-digit number of new patch releases in order to patch all affected minor releases.

 We will also have to maintain the latest vintage major release for some time, until we migrate all existing clusters to the new product.